mbenja/cloudf/meeting-log.md

   * Discussed work done so far and work to be done before code freeze
   * Discussed implementation of several back-end functions

+## Meeting \#6
+Date: Wednesday, October 24, 2018

+Time: 11:30 - 11:50 PM

+Location: In-class

+Attendees: Benjamin Streit, Evan Brown, Blake Rieschick

+  * Discussed implementation of user authentication
+  * Discussed other features to be implemented for project IV
+  * Discussed where to spin up the DB containers